adrienharnay/ssr-starter-pack/README.md

 export const Page2 = asyncComponent(() => import(/* webpackChunkName: "Page2" */'src/views/page2/js/Page2'));
 ```

-A bit tedious to repeat the name of the importer component in the [Webpack magic comment](https://webpack.js.org/guides/code-splitting/#dynamic-imports), but it is on the same line so not a big problem.
+A bit tedious to repeat the name of the chunk in the [Webpack magic comment](https://webpack.js.org/guides/code-splitting/#dynamic-imports), but it is on the same line so it should not be hard to maintain.

 [Bundles.js](./client/src/entry/js/components/Bundles.js)
 ```js